Sakshiog/AI_Registration_Chatbot/README.md

 ├── requirements.txt      # Python dependencies
 └── registrations.xlsx    # Registration data

-## 🌟 What Makes This Project Special
+🌟 What Makes This Project Special
 This chatbot is more than a simple registration form.
 It provides a complete conversational experience where users can communicate naturally instead of entering information into a traditional form.

-The system combines **Conversational AI, Natural Language Processing, Machine Learning, Sentiment Analysis, and Web Technologies** to create an interactive and intelligent registration assistant.
+The system combines Conversational AI, Natural Language Processing, Machine Learning, Sentiment Analysis, and Web Technologies to create an interactive and intelligent registration assistant.

-### 🔄 Registration Workflow
+🔄 Registration Workflow

-**User Message → Intent Detection → Entity Extraction → Validation → Confirmation → Registration**
+User Message → Intent Detection → Entity Extraction → Validation → Confirmation → Registration.
 The chatbot understands the user's message, identifies the required information, validates the provided details, and completes the registration process.

-### 💡 Use Cases
+💡 Use Cases
 - 🎓 Internship Registration
 - 👨‍💼 Job & Training Registration
 - 📚 Course Enrollment